 “Amy actually inspired that opening scene in Batman v Superman.
 She mentioned journalists who have been in war zones and we went along with it.”

-Snyder didn’t elaborate further on what Saldana’s version of Lois Lane would’ve been like.
+Snyder didn’t elaborate further on what Zoe Saldana’s version of Lois Lane would’ve been like in Man of Steel.

-If he had picked Saldana, she would have been the first actress of African descent to play the character on screen.
+If he had picked her, Zoe Saldana would have been the first actress of African descent to play Lois Lane on screen.
 It would definitely have been a massive change to the source material, but not necessarily a deal-breaker.
 Lois is usually depicted as a very strong woman and there’s no reason why she can’t be portrayed by a woman of any ethnicity.

 In hindsight, it might seem like a lost opportunity but at the time the actress was already part of two iconic franchises – as Neytiri in Avatar and Lt.
 Uhura in the Star Trek reboot.